NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/docs/README.md

 This training is organized into four modules that guide users from fundamentals to advanced applications:

-- **Module 1**: Introduction to full waveform lidar and fundamental concepts
+- **Module 1**: Introduction to full waveform lidar and fundamental concepts with tutorials using google colab notebooks in python.
-- **Module 2**: In-depth exploration of GEDI mission, data products, and structure metrics
+- **Module 2**: In-depth exploration of GEDI mission, data products, and structure metrics with tutorials using google colab notebooks in python.
-- **Module 3**: Biomass change estimation using the OBIWAN API
+- **Module 3**: Biomass change estimation using the OBIWAN API with google colab notebook in python and Google Earth Engine application (javascript).
-- **Module 4**: Local forest biomass modeling integrating field, airborne, and spaceborne data :contentReference[oaicite:2]{index=2}
+- **Module 4**: Local forest biomass modeling integrating field, airborne, and spaceborne data in R and javascript in RStudio and Google Earth Engine. :contentReference[oaicite:2]{index=2}

 Each module includes background lectures, tutorials (Python, R, or Google Colab / GEE), and exercises. :contentReference[oaicite:3]{index=3}